FAQ

 What is brow lamination?

-Brow lamination is a treatment that involves topical gel and cream products which essentially relax your brow hairs to make them more flexible.
-This creates the look of full, fluffy brows by realigning the direction of the hair.
+Brow lamination is a treatment that involves topical gel and cream products, which essentially relax your brow hairs to make them more flexible.
+This creates the look of fuller, fluffier brows by realigning the direction of the hair.
+The laminated effect lasts for about 4-6 weeks or more with proper aftercare.

-Unlike most other service providers, my method of lamination service includes a complimentary plant-based keratin & biotin restorative treatment, which helps to promote new hair growth and strong, healthy brow hairs ($30 value).
-The lamination effect lasts for about 4-6 weeks with proper aftercare.
+Unlike most other service providers, my brow lamination services include a complimentary plant-based keratin & biotin conditioning treatment which helps to condition and strengthen the brows ($25 value).

 Anyone who has the following contraindications should brow lamination: